-2. Run left side control wires from right bar end.
+2. Run left side control wires from the right bar end.

-3. Run Green wire and m-Button Black ground to center hole.
+3. Run Green wire and m-Button Black ground to the center hole.

-5. Feed right side control wires through hole.
+5. Feed right side control wires through the hole.

 Problems with the m-button tend to manifest in one of two ways: